NazarTrilisky/NLP_Reader/README.md

 # NLP_Reader
-Program to answer questions based on a body of text.
+Program to answer questions based on a body of text as a human would.